What is MAP testing?

 MAP testing provides teachers with valuable information about a student’s learning.
 By analyzing the data from MAP testing, teachers gain a better understanding of each student’s strengths and weaknesses in different subjects.
 Then, the teacher uses this information to design individualized instruction to help students continue to grow.

-The Fall 2022 dates for MAP testing are located below:
+The winter dates for MAP testing are located below:

 What can parents do to help their child prepare for MAP testing?